Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The Minimal Free Resolution of

 Since $I$ has codimension $3$, by (\cite{E1}, Theorem A.210), the Buchsbaum-Rim complex provides the minimal free resolution of $M$.
-That is, there is an exact sequence
+That is, there is an exact sequence $\mbf_\bu$:

 where the entries of all maps live in $\mfm$.
-In this section, we determine the values of the $c_j$ and $d_i$.
-To do so, we first need information about the maps $\eps$ and $\delta$.
+In this section, we want to calculate all graded Betti numbers of $M$, which is the cokernel of $\vp$; that is, we determine the values of the $c_j$ and $d_i$.
+To do so, we first need information about the maps $\veps$ and $\delta$.
 Before we proceed, we note the following lemma that will be used frequently in the sequel.